 6.1.1.
 Golf cars may become hazardous if maintenance is neglected or improperly performed.
-Therefore maintenance facilities, trained personnel and procedures in accordance with the manufacturer's recommendations should be provided by the controlling party.
+Proper maintenance facilities, trained personnel and maintenance procedures, in accordance with the manufacturer's recommendations, shall be provided by the controlling party.

 6.2.
 Preventive Maintenance